delmic/odemis/doc/develop/microscope.rst

  * filter: Emission filter on the fluorescence microscope or the filter on the optical path of the SPARC.
 It must have a "band" axis.
  * spectrograph: See the spectrometer
+ * spectrograph-dedicated: Same as a spectrograph, but must be accessed via optical fiber.
  * chamber: manages the pressure and/or sample loading.
    It must have a "pressure" axis.
  * lens-switch: Switch between lens on/off for the SPARC
  * ar-spec-selector: Selector between AR/Spectrometer for the SPARC
+ * fiber-aligner: To move optical fiber, typically with axes "x" and "y".